Chatham Maroons

 The Chatham Maroons are a junior ice hockey team based in Chatham, Ontario, Canada.
-They play in the Western division of the Greater Ontario Junior Hockey League (GOJHL).
+They play in the Western division of the Greater Ontario Hockey League (GOJHL).
 The Maroons were the 1970 Western Ontario Junior A Champions and 1973 Southern Ontario Junior A Champions.
 The Maroons have won Twice won the Sutherland Cup as Ontario Hockey Association Junior B Champions in 1999 and 2025.
 In the 2021-2022 season, the Maroons won the GOJHL Western Conference Championship 4-2 over the Leamington Flyers.
 The Maroons dedicated their Championship in honour of their longtime equipment manager and team volunteer, Randy DeWael, who died suddenly during the playoffs.